 ANOTHER INFANT AND TODDLER SERVICE - BABYNET

-BabyNet is a service of the Office of First Steps.
-If you think your infant or toddler - birth to 3 years of age, is developing or learning slowly, call BabyNet 1-877-621-0865 or send email to email@example.com.
+BabyNet is a service of the SC Department of Health and Human Services.
+If you think your infant or toddler - birth to 3 years of age, is developing or learning slowly, contact the local BabyNet office in your area.
 For telephone numbers, see "SC Department of Disabilities and Special Needs List of Qualified Service Providers" for DSN offices.

 BabyNet is a developmental program that helps an infant or toddler with special needs move toward his or her full potential.
 Children who meet eligibility criteria are served regardless of family income.
 Infants and toddlers from birth to three years may be eligible for BabyNet services if they are developing more slowly in any of the following ways: